datanav/docs/configuration.rst

 General
 =======

-The Sesam Node is configured using JSON structures, either on disk or by posting to the API (see the API section).
-The main concepts to configure for a node is the external systems and the flow between them and the Sesam Node.
+The Sesam Node is configured using *JSON* structures, either on disk or by posting to the *API* (see the API section).
+The main concepts to configure for a node is the external systems and the *flow* between them and the *Sesam Node*.
 Also flows within the Sesam Node is configured the same way.

-The node configuration is a JSON list of one or more external system configurations and one or more pipe configurations describing the flows into, within and out of the Sesam Node from these external systems.
-These configuration entities are JSON dictionaries on the general form:
+The node configuration is a *JSON list* of one or more *external system* configurations and one or more *pipe* configurations describing the flows into, within and out of the Sesam Node from these external systems.
+These configuration entities are *JSON dictionaries* on the general form:

 ::